Jordan: Refugees, immigrants and expatriates

-Jordan was home to 2,175,491 Palestinian refugees as of December 2016; most of them, but not all, had been granted Jordanian citizenship.
+Jordan was home to 2,175,491 Palestinian refugees in December 2016.
+Most of them had been granted Jordanian citizenship.
 The first wave of Palestinian refugees arrived during the 1948 Arab–Israeli War and peaked in the 1967 Six-Day War and the 1990 Gulf War.
-In the past, Jordan had given many Palestinian refugees citizenship, however recently Jordanian citizenship is given only in rare cases.
+In the past, Jordan had given many Palestinian refugees citizenship, however recently citizenship is given only in rare cases.
 370,000 of these Palestinians live in UNRWA refugee camps.
 Following the capture of the West Bank by Israel in 1967, Jordan revoked the citizenship of thousands of Palestinians to thwart any attempt to permanently resettle from the West Bank to Jordan.
-West Bank Palestinians with family in Jordan or Jordanian citizenship were issued yellow cards guaranteeing them all the rights of Jordanian citizenship if requested.
+West Bank Palestinians with family in Jordan or Jordanian citizenship were issued yellow cards guaranteeing them all the rights of citizenship if requested.

-Up to 1,000,000 Iraqis moved to Jordan following the Iraq War in 2003, and most of them have returned.
-In 2015, their number in Jordan was 130,911.
-Many Iraqi Christians (Assyrians/Chaldeans) however settled temporarily or permanently in Jordan.
-Immigrants also include 15,000 Lebanese who arrived following the 2006 Lebanon War.
+Up to 1,000,000 Iraqis moved to Jordan following the Iraq War in 2003, and most of them returned.
+By 2015, their number was 130,911.
+Many Iraqi Christians, the vast majority of whom being ethnic Assyrians, settled temporarily or permanently in Jordan.
+Immigrants include 15,000 Lebanese who arrived following the 2006 Lebanon War.
 Since 2010, over 1.4 million Syrian refugees have fled to Jordan to escape the violence in Syria, the largest population being in the Zaatari refugee camp.

-The kingdom has continued to demonstrate hospitality, despite the substantial strain the flux of Syrian refugees places on the country.
-The effects are largely affecting Jordanian communities, as the vast majority of Syrian refugees do not live in camps.
+The kingdom has continued to demonstrate hospitality, despite the substantial strain the flux of Syrian refugees places on Jordanian communities, as the vast majority of Syrian refugees do not live in camps.
 The refugee crisis effects include competition for job opportunities, water resources and other state provided services, along with the strain on the national infrastructure.

-In 2007, there were up to 150,000 Assyrian Christians; most are Eastern Aramaic speaking refugees from Iraq.
+In 2007, there were up to 150,000 Assyrian Christians.
+Most are Eastern Aramaic speaking refugees from Iraq.
 Kurds number some 30,000, and like the Assyrians, many are refugees from Iraq, Iran and Turkey.
 Descendants of Armenians that sought refuge in the Levant during the 1915 Armenian genocide number approximately 5,000 persons, mainly residing in Amman.
-A small number of ethnic Mandeans also reside in Jordan, again mainly refugees from Iraq.
+A small number of ethnic Mandeans live in Jordan, again mainly refugees from Iraq.

 Around 12,000 Iraqi Christians have sought refuge in Jordan after the Islamic State took the city of Mosul in 2014.
-Several thousand Libyans, Yemenis and Sudanese have also sought asylum in Jordan to escape instability and violence in their respective countries.
-The 2015 Jordanian census recorded that there were 1,265,000 Syrians, 636,270 Egyptians, 634,182 Palestinians, 130,911 Iraqis, 31,163 Yemenis, 22,700 Libyans and 197,385 from other nationalities residing in the country.
+Several thousand Libyans, Yemenis and Sudanese have sought asylum to escape instability and violence in their respective countries.
+The 2015 census recorded 1,265,000 Syrians, 636,270 Egyptians, 634,182 Palestinians, 130,911 Iraqis, 31,163 Yemenis, 22,700 Libyans and 197,385 from other nationalities residing in Jordan.

-There are around 1.2 million illegal, and 500,000 legal migrant workers and expatriates in the kingdom.
+In 2012, there were around 1.2 million illegal and 500,000 legal migrant workers and expatriates in the kingdom.
 Thousands of foreign women, mostly from the Middle East and Eastern Europe, work in nightclubs, hotels and bars across the kingdom.
-American and European expatriate communities are concentrated in the capital, as the city is home to many international organizations and diplomatic missions.
+American and European expatriate communities are concentrated in the capital, as the city is home to many international organisations and diplomatic missions.